Zucchero Fornaciari: Early life

-Adelmo Fornaciari was born 25 September 1955 in Roncocesi, a frazione (small village) near Reggio Emilia.
+Adelmo Fornaciari was born 25 September 1955 in Roncocesi, a frazione (non-independent municipal hamlet) of Reggio Emilia.
 His father, Giuseppe Fornaciari, and mother, Rina Bondavalli, came from rural families.
 At a young age, he was the goalkeeper of A.C.
 Reggiana 1919.
 He spent much of his childhood in the seaside town of Forte dei Marmi (Province of Lucca, Tuscany).
 There, he sang in the choir and played an organ in the local church.
 At the age of 12 or 13, he discovered American soul and blues music thanks to an African-American friend who was studying in Bologna and lived near his home.
 The first song he played to Fornaciari was "(Sittin' On) The Dock of the Bay" by Otis Redding, and this immediately inspired his interest in soul music.
 The friend taught Fornaciari how to play on the guitar songs by Redding, Marvin Gaye, and Sam & Dave.
 Fornaciari then got together with friends to play rhythm and blues, finding his own way to fuse black music and Mediterranean music.
 He started writing his own songs when he was 13 or 14 years old, and after learning basic instruments, from 16 he moved on to learning the tenor saxophone.
 In Forte dei Marmi, he finished his technical high school studies, and moved again, this time to the city of Carrara.